-Deletes the CloudFormation stack that was created by ecs-cli up
+Deletes the AWS CloudFormation stack that was created by ecs-cli up and the

-The ECS CLI can only manage tasks, services, and container instances that were created with the ECS CLI.
-To manage tasks, services, and container instances that were not created by the ECS CLI, use the AWS Command Line Interface or the AWS Management Console.
+The Amazon ECS CLI can only manage tasks, services, and container instances that were created with the CLI.
+To manage tasks, services, and container instances that were not created by the Amazon ECS CLI, use the AWS Command Line Interface or the AWS Management Console.

 existing ECS cluster with registered container instances, such as the default